Hey God, Are You Still There?

 Side Note: Don't get me wrong, I believe in action.
 I believe in doing something here, on earth, in the natural, but not out of my flesh.
 I believe in taking action only after conversing with God.
 He has the strategies and tools we need to win the wars within ourselves (aka, regulate your emotions) and in the world.
 Acting purely out of our emotions will fail us every time.

 A Great Falling Away

-There are truly "judgemental, non-loving, so-called Christians out there, and that is part of the reason why self-professed Christians have gone down in America, especially among Millenials.
+There are truly "judgmental, non-loving, so-called Christians out there, and that is part of the reason why self-professed Christians have gone down in America, especially among Millennials.
 As of 2019, less than half of millennials (49%) describe themselves as Christians; four-in-ten millennials are not tied to religion.”